Envirobites is recruiting new writers.

 Writing an envirobites piece typically takes 3-6 hours for experienced authors, which includes selecting and carefully reading a paper.
 It takes somewhat longer for new authors.
 Editing another author’s envirobites piece usually takes less than 30 minutes.

 Some of us also spend time contributing to the glossary pages, representing envirobites at conferences, and maintaining the social media networks.
 These activities are optional, so new envirobites writers can choose how much time they would like to devote to the collaboration, but any help is appreciated.

 Authors typically write for at least one year, but this can be adjusted on an individual basis.

 The Evaluation Process

-The evaluation committee will review submissions based on the quality of an applicant’s sample envirobites piece and their responses to the two short essay questions.
+The evaluation committee will review submissions based on the quality of an applicant’s sample envirobites piece and their responses to the short essay questions that are part of the application form.
 Successful candidates will be notified approximately one month after the application deadline.

 Regardless of whether an applicant is selected to write for envirobites, submitted sample envirobites pieces may be posted on envirobites as guest posts (with the applicant’s permission).
 We will notify applicants before posting their submissions.